-Warmly welcomed, ‘Cousin Joe’ jokes of staying in Ireland
+Welcomed in Ireland, ‘Cousin Joe’ Biden jokes of staying

 “I don’t know why the hell my ancestors left here,” Biden said.
 “It’s beautiful.”

 Megerian reported from Washington.
-Associated Press Writers Aamer Madhani, Josh Boak and Zeke Miller in Washington, Jill Lawless in London and David Keyton in Dublin contributed to this report.
+Associated Press writers Aamer Madhani, Josh Boak and Zeke Miller in Washington, Jill Lawless in London and David Keyton in Dublin contributed to this report.